dovahcrow/Mutant/README.md

 The management script configures the testnet to store its data within the `./test_network_data` directory in your project root by setting the `XDG_DATA_HOME` environment variable *within the script's context*.

-When interacting with this script-managed testnet using commands *outside* the script (e.g., running `cargo run -- ...` or the `anthill` binary directly), you **MUST** set the `XDG_DATA_HOME` environment variable manually in your shell to match the script's location, otherwise the client will not find the network configuration:
+When interacting with this script-managed testnet using commands *outside* the script (e.g., running `cargo run -- ...` or the `mutant` binary directly), you **MUST** set the `XDG_DATA_HOME` environment variable manually in your shell to match the script's location, otherwise the client will not find the network configuration:

 ```bash
 # Make sure the testnet is running via the script first